 Treatments and drugs

-Which treatment approach you take depends on such factors as:
+Which treatment approach your doctor recommends depends on factors such as:

 Medications for dysthymia